 There’s good reason for it, too.
 Winter is a rough old season.
 It comes around every year, yet we still seem to be surprised by how fierce it is.
 As it bears down upon us once again, it can almost begin to feel like the vendetta is personal.

 Your home will look beautiful at one point this winter; try and bear that in mind when everything else is miserable.
-Focus on the fairy lights and Christmas tree and less on the dust everywhere and lack of natural light.

 Those aren’t even your major battles.
-Fighting the cold is a permanent battle, one which can result in high gas bills that make you want to cry.
+Fighting the cold is a permanent battle, one which can result in high gas and electricity bills that make you want to cry.
 Then there’s the humidity, as condensation builds and leads to a damp feeling in the air.

 How to beat it: There’s nothing you can do about the light issues, outside of investing in a good floor lamp.
 The condensation can be dealt with if you invest in proper ventilation, such as Casablanca Ceiling Fans or a dehumidifier.
 As for the gas bills, just make sure you’re on a tariff.
 If you’ve been with the same supplier for years, switching could save a lot of money.